10 effective therapy activities for teens and adolescents

 According to experts, music-based activities like this can be helpful for clients who struggle with verbal expression.
 It can also help build a positive therapeutic relationship because it involves clinicians relating to teens through something they enjoy!

-Several studies have proven that Yoga can have positive effects on adolescents and teenagers who have anxiety disorders and stress.
+Several studies have proven that yoga can positively affect adolescents and teenagers with anxiety disorders and stress.

-Yoga can be considered trendy, enjoyable, and calming for young adults.
-Not to mention, effective in providing calming effects.
-If you’re a clinician holding an in person session, grab a few yoga mats and turn on some soothing music.
+Yoga can be considered enjoyable and calming for young adults.
+If you’re a clinician holding an in-person session, grab a few yoga mats and turn on some soothing music.

-Mental health therapists who work with adolescents and teens know that helping a client develop a healthy sense of self-esteem is a common focus during sessions.
+Mental health therapists working with adolescents and teens know that helping clients develop a healthy sense of self-esteem is a common focus during sessions.

 Ask your child to create a personalized mirror for him or herself, adding colors, charms, and words to attach around the mirror that describes them.